noscript>

 The Student Success Advisor supports students throughout the duration of their program.
 They walk students through navigating the online classroom, Canvas, and learning how to be an online learner at ACU.
 Their role at the beginning of a student’s journey is to ensure that students have the materials necessary to start strong in their education.
 From resources to encouragement, our advisors provide the essential support for a student to adjust to the online environment.
 As students progress in their program, student services advisors answer specific questions about course schedules, advise on program requirements, and provide academic support.
 They work with students through their graduation date to help that student retain and persist.
 They are a resource for academic policy and procedure and also provide students with valuable insight concerning resources to assist students throughout their academic program.
 We want to walk alongside you in your spiritual and educational journey while supporting our Christian mission with a commitment to helping students identify their work as a vocation that contributes to furthering God’s purposes for the world.

-Online New Student Orientation Course
+New Student Orientation Badges

 The week before your first course begins is considered Orientation Week.
-The Canvas Walk to Class Webinar occurs during this week.
 This week enables students to engage with faculty members and other new students.
-Over the course of the week, students have the opportunity to learn more about program outcomes, the Online Writing Center, the Online Learning Library, and vocational formation.

 ACU Online has partnered with Barnes & Noble College as our preferred bookstore vendor.